25 Incredibly Nostalgic 90s Toys & Where You Can Buy Them

 Our list of 90s toys would not be even close to complete without Polly Pocket.
 Another toy turned animated series, my Polly Pocket collection was the object of my pride and joy.
 Polly Pockets hit stores in 1989 but they didn’t really take off until Mattel acquired distribution arrangements for the toy in the early 90s.

 It was really fun piecemealing Polly’s make believe life together, snapping in her furniture and pets.
 Polly Pockets were the optimal toy for the on-the-go ten year old that valued both ample play time and convenience.
-Poly Pocket dolls have been discontinued for the last few years, but they will be making a comeback soon as announced by veteran Mattel Designer Garrett Sanders.
+Polly Pocket dolls have been discontinued for the last few years, but they will be making a comeback soon as announced by veteran Mattel Designer Garrett Sanders.

 Super Soakers, 1982